project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry_overview.md

 In today’s connected world, Telemetry is a term used for technologies that automatically record and measure statistical data from real-world use and forward it to IT systems in a remote location for further analysis and study.
 Telemetry is used in a myriad of industries from tracking spacecrafts, medical monitoring, tracking wildlife, and so on.

-‘Events’ are broad, human-readable actions, that can be tracked as a string.
+'Events' are broad, human-readable actions, that can be tracked as a string.
 Events are used to categorize telemetry data.They are the basic unit for analytics and help identify user navigation or flow.

 The concept of telemetry events is to identify: